NEWS FROM HOME

 This creates a situation where many places are viewed through what the sociologist John Urry calls a 'tourist gaze', where an outsider sees only what they are supposed to see and the 'real life' is hidden away.
 This is not only true when considering a place from afar, but also in the lived experiences one has in visiting that place.
 The aim of our project therefore, is to explore and document those areas outside of the tourist gaze, bringing them recognition and greater visibility.

-'News From Home' is an ongoing project that has taken place in eight locations to date.
+'News From Home' is an ongoing project that has taken place in nine locations to date.
 See works from these locations below and follow our project on Instagram: @news_from_home